If you’re looking for an enlightening and educational experience, then you should check out some of the best museums in Spain has to offer.

 The Museo del Prado is now well-known for its collection of Spanish art, particularly the work of Diego Velázquez.
 Francisco Goya, El Greco, and Peter Paul Rubens are also represented at the museum.
 To explore the museum get a direct entrance ticket or book a guided tour.

 If you only have a short amount of time, there are a few paintings that you must see.
 Among them is Velazquez’s “Las Meninas,” as well as Goya’s “The Third of May 1808.”
-The Museo del Prado is an amazing museum, and it will undoubtedly make an impression on those who visit.
+The Museo del Prado is a fantastic museum, and it will undoubtedly make an impression on those who visit.

 3. Guggenheim Museum Bilbao